uamv/templates-mainwp-client-reports/README.md

 This collection of email templates is for use with the MainWP Client Reports extension.

 #### Terms of Use & Disclaimer
-*These snippets have been tested in a specific environment.
-They are provided as is and should only be employed by an experienced user.
+*These templates have been tested across a number of mail clients.
+They are provided as is.
 This readme.md file contains affiliate links.*

 ## Usage